Almerc/RockulusRifft/README.md

 S - backward

-A - Left straffe
+A - Left strafe

-D - Right straffe
+D - Right strafe

 Walk into the cassettes to change track.